Reviews + Excerpts +

 Odyssey Into the Mexican Revolution:

-a blend of personal essay and a rendition of deeply researched
+of biography, personal essay, and a rendition of deeply researched

 metaphysical and Mexican history that reads like a novel, award-winning